 6. Services installation and activation

 6.1 Consents and Permissions.
-If you are the owner of the property, you will be required to enter into an agreement allowing us access to the property to install and provide the services.
-You will also be responsible for obtaining any other consents and permissions required to enable us to install, activate, inspect, maintain, alter or repair the services.
-As an example, our installation engineers might need access to your neighbour’s garden to install the services.
-If you are a tenant of the property, you will be required to ensure the freehold owner of the property, your landlord, enters into the agreement with us and that the freehold property owner obtains any other consents and permissions required to enable us to install, activate, inspect, maintain, alter or repair the services.
-You acknowledge that if either you (where you are the freehold owner of the property) or the freehold owner of the property (where you are a tenant) fails to enter into the agreement or you or the property owner fails to obtain the relevant consents and permissions then we will not be able to install and provide the services at your property.
+If you are the freehold owner of the property, you agree to allow us to access your property to enable us to provide the Services.
+You will also be responsible for obtaining any other licences, consents and permissions required to enable us to install, activate, inspect, maintain, alter, repair or otherwise provide the Services to you under the contract.
+If you are a tenant of the property, you must have any consent needed from the freehold owner, landlord, and/or agent managing the property and you must procure that the freehold owner, landlord, and/or agent managing the property obtains any other licences, consents and permissions required to enable us to install, activate, inspect, maintain, alter, repair or otherwise provide the Services to you under the contract.
+If you are a tenant, please let us know.
+We may require you (and any freehold owner, landlord and/or agent managing the property) to enter into an additional agreement with us to provide us with the necessary permissions and access rights to the property to provide the Services.

 6.2 We will contact you to arrange the network installation.
 When the connection point outside your property is live, we will contact you to arrange for our installation engineers to install and configure the equipment you need to use our services at a time which suits you (subject to the limitations set out in clause 6.5 below).
 All installation engineers work to our agreed standards, using approved equipment needed to use the services.
 Unless otherwise specified in these Terms and Conditions or otherwise agreed with you, our installation and activation services, including providing you with the approved equipment are included within the price payable by you for the services and are provided at no additional charge to you.
 In the event you decide to use your own router, we cannot take responsibility for your equipment and/or any adverse effects it may have on the performance of the services.
 Any use and configuration of your router and equipment remains your responsibility and will be outside the scope of the services provided by Jurassic Fibre Limited.